Spatiospectral localization within the ball -- studies on the influence of the spectral shape: Spatiospectral concentration for the polynomial space

-\begin{rem} The invariance with respect to $\mu$ of the right-hand side in \eqref{unilaw} and of the numerator of the right-hand side in \eqref{chrf} is a useful property.
-In the proof in \cite{Kroo2013a}, the explicit expression of \eqref{unilaw} is calculated by applying Mehler-Heine's asymptotic formula to \eqref{clorep0} for the case $\mu=0$.
-Proving \eqref{unilaw} for other $\mu>0$ requires the so-called regularity condition (sometimes also called Bernstein–Markov conditon) to be satisfied by the measure $\sigma_\mu$, which allows Lubinsky's approach \cite{Lubinsky2009} for univariate polynomials to be adapted.
-We also note that in the univariate case, a counterpart of Proposition \ref{prop:universallimit} exists (cf. \cite[Theorem 1.1]{Lubinsky2009}) and will be used in the next section.
-A comprehensive discussion of regular measures would be of interest and necessity to extend the current results to more general setups (e.g., polynomial spaces in ambient domains other than the ball), but this is beyond the abilities of the chapter at hand. \end{rem}
+\begin{remark} The invariance with respect to $\mu$ of the right-hand side in \eqref{unilimit} and of the numerator of the right-hand side in \eqref{chrf} is a useful property.
+In the proof in \cite{Kroo2013a}, the expression of \eqref{unilimit} is calculated by applying Mehler-Heine's asymptotic formula to the closed-form expression of $\Kn^{\mu}$ from \cite{Xu1999} for the case $\mu=0$.
+Proving \eqref{unilimit} for $\mu>0$ requires the so-called regularity condition (sometimes also called Bernstein–Markov condition) to be satisfied by the measure $\sigma_\mu$, which facilitates the adaptation of Lubinsky's approach \cite{Lubinsky2009} for univariate polynomials to the multivariate setting.
+We also note that in the univariate case, a counterpart of Proposition \ref{prop:universallimit} exists (cf. \cite[Theorem 1.1]{Lubinsky2009}) and is of fundamental importance in the next section. \end{remark}

-With the above results in hand, we are now in the position to compute the asymptotic trace and Hilbert-Schmidt norm of the composition operator $\tbt$.